pschlan/cron-job.org/README.md

 chronos
 -------
 ### Concept
 chronos checks the MySQL database every minute to collect all jobs to execute.
 For every minute, a thread is spawned which processes all the jobs.
-Actual HTTP fetching is done using the excellent CURL multi library with libev as library used to provide the event loop.
+Actual HTTP fetching is done using the excellent curl multi library with libev as library used to provide the event loop.
 Together with the c-ares resolver this allows for thousands of parallel HTTP requests.

 cron-job.org supports storing the job results for the user's convenience.
 This can quickly lead to I/O bottlenecks when storing the result data in a MySQL database.
 (Which also has the downside that cleaning up old entries is extremely expensive.)
 To solve this issue, chronos stores the results in per-user per-day SQLite databases.
 Cleaning up old entries is as easy as deleting the corresponding day's databases.